 Optimizing query performance #

-Starburst Enterprise platform (SEP) is fast.
-But did you know that there are still many opportunities to make it even faster depending on how you write your queries?
+Starburst Galaxy and Starburst Enterprise platform (SEP) are fast, but there are still many opportunities to make them even faster, depending on how you write your queries.

 Learn how to use

 this training video presented by one of our founders, Martin Traverso.
 For your

 convenience, we’ve divided the video training course up into topic sections, and

 provided links to the relevant parts of our documentation below.